bonitasoft/bonita-doc/md/user-application-case-list.md

 ### Search by Case Id
 By entering the Id of a case and clicking the "..." button, the user gets to the [case details](#case-details) page directly.
 This search is active on both open and archived cases.
 Technically, cases change their Id when going from _open_ to _archived_ status.
-But users do not access this technical change.
+But users do not observe this technical change.
 This is why the search is performed on both open and archived cases using the _original_ Id.
 For archived cases, it means the Id they had when they were open.

 ### Sorting options
 Sorting options are the same as in the equivalent Portal page, except they have been brought to the top of the page instead of in the table headers.